 Bay windows are built out from the walls of a house with window panels on the front and sides, creating a bay area within the room.
-Many designs are available, including box, circle bay, bow, or oriel windows.
+Many designs are available, including box windows, circle bay windows, bow windows, or oriel windows.
 A bay window creates a panoramic view and allows sunlight to enter your home from several directions.

 Bay windows are the most expensive to replace and cost approximately 100% more than an average casement window.
 They can also require planning permission, which will add to the overall cost.